timyers/r-learning-resources-for-genomics/README.md

 - [Beyond Multiple Linear Regression]() - Online version of the book *Beyond Multiple Linear Regression: Applied Generalized Linear Models and Multilevel Models in `R`*, by Paul Roback and Julie Legler.
 - [Get Started with Bayesian Analysis](https://easystats.github.io/bayestestR/articles/bayestestR.html) - A vignette describing the Bayesian framework for statistics, including examples in `R`.
 - [Bayes Rules!
 An Introduction to Bayesian Modeling with R](https://www.bayesrulesbook.com/?s=09) - The primary goal of `Bayes Rules!` is to make modern Bayesian thinking, modeling, and computing accessible to a broader audience.
+- [Fastverse](https://github.com/SebKrantz/fastverse) - The fastverse is a suite of complementary high-performance packages for statistical computing and data manipulation in `R`.

 ### Reproducibility